DillClaw Resolver (Published Specification)

 |---|---|---|

-| Content-Type | Yes | Must be application/json |
+| Content-Type | Yes | MUST be application/json |

 | X-DillClaw-Caller | No | Caller identifier for audit logging.
-Recommended for production. |
+RECOMMENDED for production. |

 | X-DillClaw-Session | No | Session identifier for grouping related resolution operations in traces. |

-| Authorization | No (v0.1) | Bearer token if the resolver requires authentication.
-Format TBD in v0.2. |
+| Authorization | No | Bearer token if the resolver requires authentication.
+An authenticated caller identity model is anticipated in a future revision; see Appendix A. |

 Trust Evaluation Engine